 Current Analysis Behind the Battles Over Middle East Studies An ideological campaign to reshape the academic study of the Middle East in the United States has begun to bear fruit on Capitol Hill.
-In late 2003, the House of Representatives passed legislation which would, for the first time, mandate that university-based Middle East studies centers “foster deba Zachary Lockman • 20 min read
+In late 2003, the House of Representatives passed legislation which would, for the first time, mandate that university-based Middle East studies centers “foster debate on American Zachary Lockman • 20 min read

 MER Article Reviving Global Justice, Addressing Legitimate Grievances Since its founding moments, the United States has been bedeviled by a morally self-congratulatory image of American exceptionalism, despite engaging in practices that violate the most fundamental precepts of human decency.
 This dualism, constituted by dynamics of denial and myth-making, has achieved a public posture of innocence throughout a national Richard Falk • 7 min read